TehhX/TF2-Played-With/README.md

 # TF2 Played With

-A program to keep track of who you've played with in Valve's Team Fortress 2.
+ A small command-line program to keep track of people you play with in Team Fortress Two.
 For a more technical rundown of the software itself or building instructions, see the [technical README](/README-technical.md).
 Run tf2pw --help for more.

 ## Download